tomosnelli/linux_from_scratch/README.md

   <li>Clone this repository to your host system: <code>git clone https://github.com/your-username/linux-from-scratch.git</code>.</li>
   <li>Customize the scripts and files according to your requirements, if needed.</li>
   <li>Execute the scripts in the specified order, ensuring that you have the required permissions.</li>
-  <li>Monitor the <code>progress.log</code> file to track the progress of the build process and handle any errors that may occur.</li>
 </ol>

-<h2>Contributions</h2>

-<p>Contributions to this repository are welcome!
-If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.</p>

-<h2>Disclaimer</h2>

-<p>Please note that building a Linux distribution from scratch requires advanced knowledge and can be a complex process.
+<h2>Disclaimers</h2>

+<p>Please note that this LFS distribution was built with the intention of being run on a x86_64 system.
 Use this repository at your own risk.
 The author of this repository is not responsible for any damage or loss that may occur during the usage of these scripts.</p>

-<h2>License</h2>

-<p>The content of this repository is licensed under the <a href="LICENSE">MIT License</a>.</p>